NielsMasdorp/Speculum-Android/README.md

 2. Make nescessary adjustments for your device
 3. Run on device or generate .APK
 4. Turn on "Stay Awake" in Developer Options on your device
+5. If you turned on voice recognition change the Text to Speech language to English language options on your device

 Update data with voice command
 ====